Scientists may make definitive Higgs boson announcement in March

-GENEVA (Reuters) - Scientists at Europe’s CERN research center said on Wednesday they may be able to definitively announce at a conference next March that they had discovered the elusive Higgs boson.
+GENEVA, Dec 19 (Reuters) - Scientists at Europe’s CERN research centre said on Wednesday they may be able to definitively announce at a conference next March that they had discovered the elusive Higgs boson.

 But they dismissed suggestions circulating widely on blogs and even in some science journals that instead of just one type of the elementary particle they might have found a pair.